-If you like the sound of using OS Maps on your mobile device you can subscribe to their premium service which gives you access to every single map for around £25 a year.
+If you like the sound of using OS Maps on your mobile device you can subscribe to their premium service which gives you access to every single map of Britain for around £25 a year.
 Considering the paper maps are around £10 each it’s a bit of a bargain.

 Ordnance Survey also sell an all-in-one GPS maps device which is ruggedized, has a 30-hour battery life, supports multiple satellites and includes every OS map of Britain at no extra cost.
 I’ve seen one and have decided I must have one.
-As soon as my other half give me the go-ahead that is.
+As soon as my other half gives me the go-ahead that is.

 Alongside your paper map it’s recommended to purchase a compass and learn how to use it.
 There are a million places you can get a compass and they’re so cheap you might as well get one to throw in your bag as they weigh virtually nothing and take up a tiny amount of space.

 As always, Amazon is your best friend here so follow this link to buy one.

-There’s not much else that I’d class as a necessity unless you’re tackling the more advanced Munros, so if you are I suggest heading over to the websites in the section below for tips from the pros.
+There’s not much else that I’d class as a necessity unless you’re tackling the more advanced Munros, but if you are I suggest heading over to the websites in the section below for tips from the pros.

 That being said, for most walks in Scotland it’s always handy to have:

 2: A head torch.
 Handheld torches are a pain to use when holding a map so a head torch is recommended.
 There are a bazillion of the things on Amazon so follow this link and take your pick.

 I recommend a metal bottle as they’ll survive being battered about when you drop your backpack to the floor, and most packs have two bottle holders so you should be able to take 2 litres no problem.
 Amazon link to metal water bottles.